murphyqm/pytesimal/docs/examples/variable_properties.rst

  .. code-block:: none

-    3.0
+     Mantle conductivity 3.411005666195278 W/(m K)

 ..
-GENERATED FROM PYTHON SOURCE LINES 111-117
+GENERATED FROM PYTHON SOURCE LINES 115-123

-If temperature dependent properties are used, temperature can be passed in as an argument to return the value at that temperature.
+When temperature dependent properties are used, temperature can be passed in as an argument to return the value at that temperature.
+The default temperature is 295 K, so if no temperature argument is passed, the function is evaluated at `T=295`.

 We need to set up the boundary conditions for the mantle.
 For this example, we're using fixed temperature boundary conditions at both the surface and the core-mantle boundary.

 ..
-GENERATED FROM PYTHON SOURCE LINES 117-150
+GENERATED FROM PYTHON SOURCE LINES 123-158

 .. code-block:: default